 Step 2 – Assigning a Custom Bot

 As an Admin, you can assign users to custom Bots.
-Before you can assign a Bot to a user, a developer must have defined the Bot and then published that Bot to the enterprise.
-You as the Bots Admin must approve the Bot and then define settings for the Bot.
-After a Bot is approved and the purpose is marked to be ‘Enterprise use’, you can assign the Bot to users.
+Before you can assign a Bot to a user, the Bot should have been published to the enterprise.

-For this example scenario, we assume a developer created a Bot called My Custom Kore Bot and published the Bot to your account.
+For this example scenario, we assume that Bots have been published to your account.

-- Since this Bot was deployed for Employee use, it is displayed on the Enterprise Bots page, as shown in the following image.
+- Since this Bot was deployed for Enterprise use, it is displayed on the Enterprise Bots page, as shown in the following image.

 - In the Bot & task assignments dialog, select Assign Bot’s tasks and then choose All managed users, Assign user groups, or Assign individual users, and then click Done.